oun111/zas/README.md

  * `wrapper`: library classes for java/python that encapsulates APIs onto ZAS

 ## Wrappers
- Both java and python wrappers load a c library named `libcwpr` that encapsulates a completed usages of ZAS APIs
+ * both java and python wrappers load a c library named `libcwpr` that encapsulates a set of usage with ZAS APIs. see wrapper/cwpr.c for more details
+ * in java wrapper, it calls cwpr methods with JNI interfaces
+ * in python wrapper, it dynamically loads the cwpr library

 ## HOWTO